Men6d656e/Men6d656e/README.md

 -->
 # 👋 Hi there!
 I'm Akash

+> **"The work is for myself.
+The code is a conversation between my mind and the problem; the documentation is for the world."**

 ### 💡 Self-Taught Full-Stack Developer & Perpetual Learner

 I am a Bachelor of Computer Science student driven by curiosity and a relentless focus on growth.
 My journey is defined by **consistency, discipline, and not giving up**.
 I am not just learning; I am actively preparing myself to align with the future of AI and software evolution.